Lifelong Love of Learning?

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 Teaching students to work through their failures may not lead to them becoming experts in a subject, as there are many different intelligences, but they can show them that they are capable of a great deal more than they had anticipated: an altogether more important lesson.
 In order for our students and children to change, we also need to change.
 In order for them to have a mindset for success and to stay motivated in learning, we have a responsibility to demonstrate this through our actions and words.
+We have a responsibility to support our children so that they do not become disengaged students.

 Educators have to protect their students from their own self-judgment by acting as a source of belief, but they equally need to be models to aspire to.
 They have to help the student translate that into a more open mindset that takes on challenges and problems rather than shy away from them.
+Students need to be nurtured in a safe space into having a love of learning, only then do they have a chance of developing lifelong learning.

 Tutor to the future